LukasCCB/filament-balance-header/readme.md

 ### Indicators

-By default, both indicators are displayed.
+By default, both are displayed.
 You can turn them off separately.

 ```php
 use lukasccb\FilamentBalanceHeader\ApiBalanceHeaderPlugin;